coredmo/Powershell-ISE---ScriptEnder/README.md

 # Powershell-ISE---ScriptEnder
 The single script Powershell ISE

-Scripting tool 4 babies and diaper wearing, bubble blowin, lazees.
+Scripting tool 4 lazees.
 (Recievers of laziness)
+Also a script toolkit